Xiaohan-Tian/celshading/README.md

 #### Create Welded Outline

-This feature can create an outline for the selected object with an additional "Weld" modifier, this can resolve the disconnected outline issue that in some certain situation.
-But please note this mode not always works better than the general "Create Outline" feature.
+This feature can create an outline for the selected object with an additional "Weld" modifier, which can resolve the disconnected outline issue in certain situations.
+Please note that this mode does not always work better than the general "Create Outline" feature.

 Usage: